mengxingwu/Benthic_Drivers_of_Structural_Complexity_across_A_Transition_Zone/Data_for_Lab_Morris_Wu/myExperiment/README.md

 **Sheet2**

-**Column A-C and E-G** is the same to Sheet1, telling the endpoints, order, path, area, and parimeter of each polygons.
+**Column A-C and E-G** is the same to Sheet1, telling the endpoints, order, path, area, and perimeter of each polygons.

 **Column D**: Sheet2 documents the polygon of *whole quadrat* and *substrates*, thereby this column tells the layers delineating quadrat and substrate types.